 I’m going to share 27 Easy to Remember Glazing tips for Beginners and some forgetful seasoned veterans that will help you stop the Glaze Confusion and master the art of Glazing.

-Before any glaze hits your pottery, there are a few things you need to consider, and the prep work that’s involved.
+No matter which way you choose to apply your glaze, there are a few things you need to consider and the prep work that’s involved before any glaze hits your pottery.

 1. Compatible Clay and Glazes